iizukak/mdsite/README.md

 in/index.md
 in/foo/bar.md
 in/static/image.jpeg
-potage.yaml # Configulation files
+mdsite.yaml # Configulation files
 ```

-by executing `potage` command, you will get these outputs.
+by executing `mdsite` command, you will get these outputs.

 ```
 out/index.html